-• Crosstab Font General Options where the rows' height, the general font and font size can be set;
+• Crosstab General Options where the rows' height, the general font and font size can be set; in particular, the layout combo determines how the columns resize themselves in respect of the contained value;

-Fig. 5.153: General style options for crosstab.
+Fig. 5.161: General style options for crosstab.

-• Crosstab Headers Font Options where you can configure the header style settings as color, background, font, etc.
+Crosstab Headers Font Options where you can configure the header style settings as color, background, font, etc.

-Fig. 5.154: Crosstab Headers Font Options for crosstab.
+Fig. 5.162: Crosstab Headers Font Options for crosstab.